RWANDA MEDICAL JOURNAL

 i.
 Systematic reviews and realist reviews

 ii.
-In-depth critical reviews in areas where these are more appropriate; e.g. coverage of issues recently up-dated.
-For non-commissioned reviews the editorial board recommend contacting us to discuss the concept prior to investing time into the manuscript
+In-depth critical reviews in areas where these are more appropriate; e.g., coverage of issues recently updated.
+For non-commissioned reviews, the editorial board recommend contacting us to discuss the concept before investing time into the manuscript

 Structure: the manuscript should be divided into the following sections: Abstract (max 250 words), Keywords, Short running Title, Introduction, Methods (including search strategy where relevant), Results, Discussion, Conclusion (see writing rules & styles below for more information)

-References: IEEE style, no limit on number of references
+References: MDPI (Multidisciplinary Digital Publishing Institute) style, no limit on the number of references

 Word limit: 4500 words (not including, title, abstract and/or references)